stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 **Limitations**

 * Nidia Web Driver is absent for macOS 10.14 Mojave.
 Nvidia do not want to implement support for Apple new 2D/3D rendering framework Metal and do not want to share access for Nvidia drivers for Apple.
 So, currently no support for Nvidia GPU for macOS 10.14 Mojave.
 It's not a problem for me because I'm using Windows 10 partition for gaming and Debian Linux partition to run ML tasks over night.
-	* Laptop have a HDMI port.
-HDMI port connected directly to Nvidia GPU and will not work in macOS 10.14 Mojave.
+	* HDMI port connected directly to Nvidia GPU and will not work in macOS 10.14 Mojave.
 	* No idea about DisplayPort.
 Maybe I will borrow some monitor with DisplayPort support in office for testing.
 	* USB-C to HDMI should work without any issues.

 **Issues**

 * Sometimes screen do not wake up after first lid open from sleep.
 You need to close and open lid again.
 This issue introduced after latest BIOS update.
 Annoying but not important.

+Conclusion
+---

+It's a pretty good laptop with far better keyboard than 2016-2019y MacBook Pro.
+Solid workstation and extremely good gaming machine.
+And easy to upgrade storage and RAM and WiFi.
+This model supports NVMe up to 2Tb and up to 64Gb RAM.

+Major disadvantages is

+* PC trackpads still cannot match with MacBook Pro.
+It's good.
+Much better than most PC notebook have.
+But still not even close to MBP.
+* Screen rather mediocre compare to MacBook Pro.
+But 144Hz is good for gaming.

 Additional Information